 We defer the proof of this theorem to Appendix~\ref{sec:proof2}.
 Note that the confidence bound in Theorem~\ref{thm:MOM} depends on the term $W_2$ being bounded.
 This is the second moment of $1/M(X)$ where $X \sim M\P$.
 Thus, unlike in Theorem~\ref{thm:IW}, this confidence bound may still hold even if $1/M(x)$ is \textit{not uniformly bounded}.
+When $1/M(X)$ is heavy-tailed with finite variance, \textit{e.g.} Pareto ($\alpha > 2$) or log-normal, then Theorem~\ref{thm:MOM} is valid but Theorem~\ref{thm:IW} does not apply.

 In addition to increased robustness, the median of means MMD estimator is more computationally efficient: since calculating $\EstSqMMDIW$ scales quadratically in the batch size, using the median of means estimator introduces a speed-up that is linear in the number of groups.

-\subsection{Self-normalized importance weights for unknown \texorpdfstring{$\ModFunc$}{M}}
+\subsection{Self-normalized Importance Weights for Unknown \texorpdfstring{$\ModFunc$}{M}}

 To specify $\ModFunc$, we must know the forms of our target and observed distributions along any marginals where the two differ.
 In some settings this is available: consider for example a class rebalancing setting where we have class labels and a desired class ratio, and can estimate the observed class ratio from data.
 This, however, may be infeasible if $\ModFunc$ is continuous and/or varies over several dimensions, particularly if data are arriving in a streaming manner.
 In such a setting it may be easier to specify a {\em thinning function $\ThinFunc$ that is proportional to $\ModFunc$,} \textit{i.e.} $\ModFunc\P = \frac{\ThinFunc\P}{Z}$ for some unknown $Z$, than to estimate $\ModFunc$ directly.
 This is because $\ThinFunc$ can be directly obtained from an estimate of how much a given location is underestimated, without any knowledge of the underlying distribution.